gbote/CodePlatoon/curriculum/week-07/day5/django-polls-app.md

 ]
 ```

 Whoa, a lot of code just now - let's break it down.
-We started off earlier with creating a project called `mysite`.
+We started off earlier with creating a project called `polls_project`.
 Projects can consist of many apps.
-We then created a `polls` app which is at the same level as `mysite`.
-Whenever anyone hits any route (aka endpoint) with `/polls`, the `mysite/urls.py` file will direct them to the `polls` app, specifically the `urls` file.
+We then created a `polls_app` app which is at the same level as `polls_project`.
+Whenever anyone hits any route (aka endpoint) with `/polls`, the `polls_project/urls.py` file will direct them to the `polls` app, specifically the `urls` file.
 From there, it'll send the user to `index` method in `views.py`.

-In `polls/urls.py`, let's break down the `path` method that we imported. `path` takes in 4 arguments.
+In `polls_app/urls.py`, let's break down the `path` method that we imported. `path` takes in 4 arguments.
 2 of them are required and 2 of them are optional.
 In order, they are `route`, `view`, and `kwargs` / `name`. `route` is the path that you enter in the URL. `view` is the file that handles the logic behind what shows up on your screen. `views.index` means "Look at the index method in the `views.py` file."
-Finally, we passed in `name=index` to give us a `named route` to use later on.

 Visit http://localhost:8000/polls to see what you get!

 **Setting up our Database**

-Most companies use PostgreSQL as their production database.
-For the sake of simplicity today, we are going to use SQLite.
-SQLite is extraordinarily lightweight - it's essentially a file that you interact with using SQL.
+Many companies use PostgreSQL as their production database, but for the sake of simplicity today, we are going to use SQLite.
+SQLite is extraordinarily simple and lightweight - whereas most SQL databases are actual servers that require a client to connect to them, a SQLite database is essentially a single file that you interact with using SQL.

 Let's ensure that the `ENGINE` reads `'ENGINE': 'django.db.backends.sqlite3'` in `mysite/settings.py` before moving on.

 **Models & Migrations**

-Django's architecture is based off the MVC framework - Model, View, Controller.
+Django's architecture is based off the MVC pattern - Model, View, Controller.
 The Controller layer (`views.py`) can be seen as the brains of the app - it handles the logic .
 The View layer (`templates/`) is responsible for everything that a user sees, and the Model layer (`models.py`) is what connects your Python objects to the database.
 As you're starting to see, everything that we have been teaching has led to us writing this framework code.

 | MVC Framework | Django  |
 |---|---|